Kari Miller, Regulatory and Product Management Leader, Pilgrim Quality Solutions, an IQVIA company

 More than ever before, Life Science quality professionals are feeling the pressure of increasing regulations and the rapid pace of business and industry-driven change.
 In previous posts, we’ve discussed these challenges, as well as the imperatives for the next generation of quality solutions that will help meet them.
 Next-generation enterprise quality management systems (QMS) must drive real product quality, link closely with business objectives, enable global harmonization, support enterprise quality, and enable an organization’s culture of quality.
 That’s a tall order for most quality systems that are deployed within Life Sciences organizations today.

 Fortunately, there is a solution for next-generation QMS success.
-In this week’s webinar, “Make the Move: Solutions for Next-Generation QMS”, Pilgrim Quality Solutions examined the imperatives for next generation QMS, and provided success stories of Life Sciences organizations that have deployed next-generation quality strategies.
+Pilgrim Quality Solutions, in its webinar, “Make the Move: Solutions for Next-Generation QMS”, examined the imperatives for next generation QMS, and provided success stories of Life Sciences organizations that have deployed next-generation quality strategies.
 We also walked through the journey to next-generation QMS and examined how Life Sciences organizations can move toward achieving this goal.

 Beginning the Journey

 For many organizations, the journey to next-generation QMS begins with a decision to move along the path to harmonization.
 Harmonization drives a common language and a common understanding around data and processes throughout the organization.
 This common language enables the organization to arrive at a single source of quality truth that’s aligned with business strategy.